 As an international student at the University of Toronto, you have the opportunity to stay and work in Canada up to 3 years after finishing your degree program with a post-graduate work permit (PGWP).

-To gain valuable work experience and prepare to apply for permanent residency, you must apply for the PGWP within 90 days of completing the degree requirements.
+You must apply for the PGWP within 180 days of completing the program degree requirements.

-- PGWP is an open work permit.
-You can work for any employer, in any occupation, anywhere in Canada.
+PGWP is an open work permit.
+You can work for any employer, in any occupation inside Canada.

-- You are eligible to work PT or FT from the day you submit your PGWP application if you have a valid study permit with the remark allowing you to work off campus.
-If your study permit doesn’t allow you to work, you have to amend your study permit before completing the program while you are still studying.
+You are eligible to work Full-time from the day you submit your PGWP application if you have a valid study permit (with the remark allowing you to work off campus) and a valid SIN.

 The length of PGWP depends on the official length of the program of study: